 Agent assisted versus self-service IVR payments – what’s the difference?

-Contact centre management, PCI DSS
+Contact center management, PCI DSS

 Agent assisted versus self-service IVR payments – what’s the difference?

-When a customer is making a payment in Agent Assist mode are they transferred to IVR at the point at which they make the payment?
+When a customer is on a call with an agent, are they transferred to IVR at the point at which they make a payment?

-No. If you’re using CardEasy in Agent Assist mode the customer and the agent remain connected to each other throughout the entire conversation, including the payment process.
-The agent simply provides the customer with a verbal instruction when it is time for them to enter their payment card numbers using their telephone keypad.
-Some other solutions force the agent to transfer the customer to an automated IVR at the point where they are required to pay.
+Other products on the market force the agent to transfer the customer to an IVR at the point where they are required to pay.
 This is a poor experience for the customer and can often lead to abandoned payments, lost orders and an increased call handling time.
 With CardEasy this doesn’t happen because the agent and the customer remain connected throughout the call.

-At the point at which the customer is required to make payment, they simply use their telephone keypad to enter their card details, normally a Primary Account Number (PAN) and security code (CV2).
-CardEasy automatically blocks the audio towards the agent while the middle six digits of the PAN and the CV2 are captured.
-This is a unique, patented feature of CardEasy and means that even if a customer reads their PAN or CV2 number aloud whilst entering it using their telephone keypad, it is automatically prevented from being included in call recordings or heard by agents.
+When capturing card details via DTMF touchtones, CardEasy ensures the security of the card details by automatically blocking the audio towards the agent while the middle six digits of the PAN and the CV2 are captured.
+This is a unique, patented feature of CardEasy and means that even if a customer reads their PAN or CV2 number aloud whilst entering it using their telephone keypad, it cannot be included in call recordings or heard by agents.
 The agent can be heard by the customer at all times and is notified of the transaction result in real-time via a CardEasy payment page.
+When capturing card details via advanced speech recognition, the audio towards the agent is automatically blocked while the customer reads out their PAN and CV2 numbers.

 Keeping the customer and the agent connected throughout means that the agent can give instructions to the customer, the customer can ask questions of the agent and any problems with the payment can be dealt with immediately.
 This is useful if, for example, the customer enters their card details incorrectly or if the payment is declined, or in any other circumstance where the transaction is not completely straightforward.

-Yes.
-One of the biggest benefits of the CardEasy solution is that it enables your call center agents and customers to remain connected throughout the call whilst still enabling you to fully comply with PCI DSS requirements.
-CardEasy’s DTMF masking technology means that the agent is not exposed to the customers sensitive payment card details, whilst also ensuring that these details aren’t captured in call recordings.
-This is much better than so-called ‘pause and resume’ systems which only prevent the payment card details being captured in the call recording but leave the agent (and the rest of the call center environment) in scope for PCI DSS.
-Using CardEasy also means that it is not necessary to pass the customer over to an automated IVR system in order to make payment, so offering a much better customer experience.
+This is much better than so-called ‘pause and resume’ solutions which only prevent the payment card details from being captured in the call recording but leave the agent (and the rest of the contact center environment) in scope for PCI DSS.
+Using CardEasy Agent Assist also means that it is not necessary for the agent to transfer the customer over to an IVR system in order to make payment, so offering a much better customer experience.

 What happens if the customer can’t use their telephone keypad to enter their card details?

 There may indeed be circumstances where this is an issue.
 For example, the customer may be driving or perhaps they have a disability that means they cannot use the telephone keypad.
-Whatever the reason, CardEasy allows payment card details to be captured by ASR (Automatic Speech Recognition) if the DTMF method is not suitable.
+Whatever the reason, CardEasy allows payment card details to be captured by ASR (Advanced Speech Recognition) if the touchtone / DTMF method is not suitable.
 The agent can switch from DTMF to ASR capture as and when needed.

 Using CardEasy ASR, the customer reads out their card number as normal but the audio toward the agent is automatically blocked as they do so.
-CardEasy captures the customers speech and automatically converts it to numbers, which are displayed to the agent dependent on a redaction policy.
+CardEasy captures the customer’s speech and automatically converts it to numbers.
+In all cases CardEasy Agent Assist provides the contact center agent with real time visibility of the customer’s progress and redaction of card data.

 What happens if the customer types in their card number incorrectly?

-Once the customer has entered their PAN, CardEasy performs a BIN (bank identification number) look up to check the issuer of the card and a Luhn check to determine whether the PAN is valid.
+Once the customer has provided their PAN, CardEasy performs a BIN (bank identification number) look up to check the issuer of the card and a Luhn check to determine whether the PAN is valid.
 If this check indicates that the PAN is not valid – either because the customer has made a mistake or because it’s invalid – CardEasy alerts the agent in real-time.
 Crucially, this happens before the agent attempts to process the payment thus alerting them to potential problems in advance and preventing them submitting a payment which will be declined.

 My business takes lots of regular payments by phone – can we automate this process completely if we want to?